-- 2.1 The Supplier is eligible for the award of Call-Off Contracts during the Framework Contract Period. - 2.2 CCS does not guarantee the Supplier any exclusivity, quantity or value of work under the Framework Contract. - 2.3 CCS has paid one penny to the Supplier legally to form the Framework Contract.
+- 2.1 The Supplier is eligible for the award of Call-Off Contracts during the Framework Contract Period.
+Work will be issued based on satisfactory checks of conflict of interest, and only once checks have been completed can work commence. - 2.2 CCS does not guarantee the Supplier any exclusivity, quantity or value of work under the Framework Contract. - 2.3 CCS has paid one penny to the Supplier legally to form the Framework Contract.
 The Supplier acknowledges this payment. - 2.4 If the Buyer decides to buy Deliverables under the Framework Contract it must use Framework Schedule 7 (Call-Off Award Procedure) and must state its requirements using Framework Schedule 6 (Order Form Template and Call-Off Schedules).
 If allowed by the Regulations, the Buyer can: - (a) make changes to Framework Schedule 6 (Order Form Template and Call-Off Schedules); - (b) create new Call-Off Schedules; - (c) exclude optional template Call-Off Schedules; and/or - (d) use Special Terms in the Order Form to add or change terms.